datamonsterr/astronvim_config/README.md

 My AstroNvim configuration

-If you want to use AstroVim, check out: [AstroNvim](https://github.com/kabinspace/AstroVim)
+If you want to use AstroNvim, check out: [AstroNvim](https://github.com/kabinspace/AstroVim)

 # How to install my config